ansible/schemas/CONTRIBUTING.md

 ## Reporting Issues

-We welcome your feedback, and encourage you to file an issue when you run into a problem.
+We welcome your feedback and encourage you to file an issue when you run into a problem.